Nyarll/skill-tree-system/README.md

-# Welcome to Fruit Idle
+# Welcome to Skill-Tree-System
-this game is poop.
+This system is the one used in the game.